lorddaedra/django-magiclink/README.md

 # How often a user can request a new login token (basic rate limiting).
 MAGICLINK_LOGIN_REQUEST_TIME_LIMIT = 30  # In seconds

-# Disable all other tokens for a user when a new token is requested
-MAGICLINK_ONE_TOKEN_PER_USER = True

 # Include basic anti spam form fields to help stop bots.
 False by default
 # Note: IF you use the default forms you will need to add CSS to your